Psychoneuroimmunology (PNI): nutrition with a twist

 Personality in Health and Disease

-Our grannies might have sensed this connection and maybe even alluded to it in some way or another but today there is research on which we can rely in order to follow our gut feeling that tells us there is more to our bodies than isolated physiological needs.
-Mental and emotional health is important for our physical well being and you can’t have one without the other.
+Today there is research on which we can rely in order to trust that ‘gut feeling’ which tells us there is more to our bodies than isolated physiological needs.
+In fact, everything is connected and as research progresses, we find more evidence of how these connections affect us systemically.
+Mental and emotional health is important for our physical wellbeing and you can’t have one without the other.

 A Systems-Biology Approach